-Risk rates applied took into account adjusted German A sovereign bond yields and inflation (5.5%).
-The Beta applied was derived based on entities in the same business environment as DTBSA.
+Risk rates applied took into account a risk free rate of 4.26%.
+The Beta applied was derived based on entities in the same business environment as SMH.
 The terminal growth applied took into account expected South African inflation rates.

-Based on the inputs used, the fair value of the entity can be considered a Level 3 fair value in terms of IFRS 13.
+Based on these inputs utilised, the fair value of the entity can be considered a Level 3 fair value in terms of IFRS 13.